 Parsers describe the permitted header sequences within received packets and the headers and fields to extract from packets.

-Tables associate keys with actions.
+Tables associate user-defined keys with actions.
 P4 tables generalize traditional switch tables; they can be used to implement routing tables, flow lookup tables, access-control lists, or other user-defined table types, including complex multivariable decisions.

 Actions are code fragments that describe how packet header fields and metadata are manipulated.
 Actions can also include data, which can be supplied by the control-plane at run time.